 Appliance Safety Check

-- HVAC System – Have your heating system inspected, serviced and cleaned at least once a year.
+- HVAC System – Have your heating system inspected, serviced, and cleaned at least once a year.
 Proper maintenance can extend the life of your furnace, postponing an expensive replacement.
-Remind your tenants to change air filters regularly, and provide them with extra filters to make sure it gets done – this is inexpensive maintenance tasks that can prevent major HVAC problems.
+Remind your tenants to change air filters regularly, and provide them with extra filters to make sure it gets done – this is an inexpensive maintenance task that can prevent major HVAC problems.

 - Washer/Dryer – Lint and debris can build up over time in dryer vents, which can damage the appliance and even cause fires.
 While the dryer is running, check that the exhaust is coming out.
 If there isn’t much exhaust, check for blockages and clear them as well as you can.
 You may need a professional.
 Also may also need to vacuum the lint from the hose at the dryer.